Top 15 Free Open-source Medical Simulation Projects for Windows, Mac OSX, and Linux

 IMSTK's gallery has an impressive application for it including Camera Navigation for Laparoscopic Surgery simulation, Virtual Airway Skill Trainer (VAST) which is Developed at CeMSIM-RPI, Virtual Airway Skill Trainer (VAST) provides a safe training environment for clinicians to learn the airway management techniques , Virtual Endoluminal Surgical Simulator (VESS), Virtual Osteotomy Trainer and Virtual Kidney Biopsy Trainer, All are created with IMSTK.

 3- OpenSurgSim: Open source Surgical simulation development platform

 OpenSurgSim is a free open source surgical simulation platform aiming for developers to help them build desktop rich surgical training simulation apps with ease.

-OpenSurgSim has set of simulation ready tools and models including surgical tools implementation tool, 3D advanced realistic graphics, advanced metrics, and minimally invasive surgeries simulation tools.
+OpenSurgSim has a set of simulation ready tools and models including surgical tools implementation tool, 3D advanced realistic graphics, advanced metrics, and minimally invasive surgeries' simulation tools.

 4- Vital Sign Simulator

 Vital Sign Simulator is a Windows-based program to simulate vital signs and ACLS-Scenarios, It was developed by Florian Schwander, a specialized emergency room nurse and simulation instructor/technician.